-THE IMPORTANCE OF DIFFERENTIATING MATHEMATICS TEACHING FOR INDIVIDUAL LEARNING NEEDS eachers, parents, and students realise that there are differences between students in any mathematics class in terms of the students' mathematics knowledge, skills, and readiness to learn.
+Teachers, parents and students realise that there are differences between students in any mathematics class in terms of the students' mathematics knowledge, skills and readiness to learn.
 These variations can be substantial, with educators mentioning up to eight years of difference in readiness to access learning and achieve.
 Some students can have significant gaps in knowledge and struggle to learn new content, whereas others may have already mastered the key ideas in the intended mathematic curriculum for the year.
 These variations underpin the importance of differentiating or personalising mathematics teaching by considering students' readiness to learn and preferred ways of learning (see Smith, 2017; Tomlinson, 2001, 2014).